m4m00th/edlblock/README.md

 Evidenicas

+1.-

+2.-

-Politica de Bloqueo IN ANY
+3.- Politica de Bloqueo IN ANY

 ![m4m00th/edlblock/images/WinFW_Block_IN_all.png][def]

 [def]: https://github.com/m4m00th/edlblock/blob/main/images/WinFW_Block_IN_all.png

+4.- Ambito Bloqueo IN ANY